 Proximal interphalangeal (PIP) Joint

 This joint is located in the middle of your finger, and while it might not be as flashy as the MCP joint, it’s still pretty incredible.
-It’s a hinge joint, which means it can only move in one direction – either bending or straightening.
+It’s a hinge joint, which means it can only move in one direction – bending or straightening.

 Distal interphalangeal (DIP) Joint

-This is a tiny joint at the tip of your finger.
+It is a tiny joint at the tip of your finger.
 This joint might be small, but it’s still a force to be reckoned with.
 Like the PIP joint, it’s also a hinge joint that can only move in one direction.

 Finger Tendon Anatomy